mateenagy/vue-formify/packages/primevue/README.md

 </FormifyForm>
 </template>
 ```
-## 💻 Known issues
+## ⚠️ Known issues
-- **InputOtp**: basic component not working properly, but with template everything is fine.
+- **InputOtp**: Basic component not working properly, but with template everything is fine.
+It is a Bu in the PrimeVue package.
 - **Password**: Bug in the PrimeVue package.